robertgshaw2-neuralmagic/nm_projects/Monitoring-Feature/README.md

 # DeepSparse Logging

-DeepSparse Logging provides operational teams with access to telemetry necessary to monitor a deployment.
+DeepSparse Logging provides operational teams with access to the telemetry needed to monitor a deployment.

 For users seeking to put ML into production, these data are the raw materials that underpin the monitoring processes needed to create a system with consistently fresh and accurate predictions.